Colorado's Oil And Gas Regulators Must Now Consider Public Health And Safety

 Legal pressures and what comes next

 Ultimately it will be up to towns, cities and counties to decide if they want to tackle new rules on oil and gas development.
-In Erie, town trustee Christiaan van Woudenberg ran for office on an anti-fracking platform, and plans to start the process soon.
+In Erie, town trustee Christiaan van Woudenberg ran for office on a platform against fracking and plans to start the process soon.
 But he says it will be tricky.

-He worries about a last minute change to the legislation favored by industry.
+He worries about a last-minute change to the legislation favored by industry.
 It restricts communities to doing only what's "necessary and reasonable" to protect health and safety.

-"So lawyers will decide what that means," says van Woudenberg.
+"So lawyers will decide what that means," van Woudenberg says.
 "And the problem is that these oil and gas companies have access to resources magnitudes of orders beyond a town council like Erie."

 Some worry that imbalance could prevent communities from tackling rule-making altogether.
 Anne Lee Foster, of the environmental group Colorado Rising, says local officials may be deterred "for fear of being litigated and not having the resources to properly defend their communities."